 - Carrying tools or other business items during a commute

 - Having advertising or company information displayed on your vehicle

-For additional information regarding working from home and related guidelines, visit the IRS website.
+For additional information regarding working from home and related guidelines, please visit the IRS website.

-In addition to tracking and reporting mileage expense, self-employed individuals and business owners should keep in mind that other expenses, such as parking fees, tolls and related costs incurred when conducting business qualify for deduction.
-These costs do not qualify for deduction if commuting to your place of work.
+In addition to tracking mileage expenses and reporting them in a detailed and easy-to-understand way, self-employed individuals and business owners should keep in mind that other expenses, such as parking fees, tolls, and related costs incurred when conducting business, qualify for deductions.
+These costs do not qualify for deductions if commuting to your place of work.

 That’s the guidance that we have provided on the basics of deducting mileage or tax deductions for self-employed in the US.
 We hope we’ve been of assistance!
 Try TripLog for free today on iOS or Android, or through our web client’s dashboard.